Bénédicte Kurzen: Works

 After becoming a full member of the NOOR photo agency in 2012, she chose to move to Lagos, where she continued her coverage of Africa and Nigeria.
 In 2015, her investigative work led to the exhibition Shine Ur Eye, in collaboration with Robin Maddock and Cristina de Middel.
 The project was presented at the Lagos Photo Festival and Photo London.

 Kurzen became a senior lecturer in journalism for the American University of Nigeria.

+In 2022, Kurzen, alongside investigative journalist Anas Aremewyaw Anas and photojournalist Muntaka Chasant, won the 13th edition of the Carmignac Photojournalism Award.